FGEHA For Providing Modern Residential Facilities To Employees - UrduPoint

 The official said the Secretary directed the staff on the site to ensure quality and timely completion, construction works on both the schemes was going at an accelerated pace.

-He said the authority was striving hard to provide residential facilities to the allottees in the shortest possible time.
-Besides these projects, the FGEHA was also launching other housing projects for the employees and other segments of society.
+He said the Authority was striving hard to provide residential facilities to the allottees in the shortest possible time.
+Besides these projects, the FGEHA is also launching other housing projects for the employees and other segments of society, he told.

-For the purpose, he said the advertisement for expression of interest for land sharing had already been published in various leading newspapers of Lahore, Islamabad, Rawalpindi, Karachi, Faisalabad, Multan, Quetta and Peshawar.